The complexity of general-valued CSPs seen from the other side

-and hence the distributions $\omega$ and $\omega'$ are still inverse fractional homomorphisms between $\structA_n$ and $\structA'_n$.
+As a final remark, we note that if we alter the definitions of $\structA_n$ and $\structA'_n$ so that the edges of $\structA'_n$ have weight $1$ (instead of $\infty$) and the weight of each edge $e$ of $\structA'_n$ is the marginal of $\omega'$ on $e$, then the distributions $\omega$ and $\omega'$ are still IFHs between $\structA_n$ and $\structA'_n$.
 Since $\structA'_n$ is still a core, this new construction shows that bounded treewidth modulo (valued) equivalence is a strictly more general property than bounded treewidth \emph{even for finite-valued structures}. \end{proof}